maccasoft/propeller-vt100-terminal/README.md

 The programming header can be used as an auxiliary serial input, all characters received are sent to the RC2014 as they were typed by the user.
 Beware that __the port levels are 3.3 volts only__.

+### Firmware compile

+The firmware can be compiled using [OpenSpin](https://www.maccasoft.com/downloads/) and uploaded to the EEPROM either using the Prop-Plug serial adapter for in-circuit programming or a stand alone programmer.

+Compile with the following command:

+`openspin -b -u -DKEYMAP_IT vt100.spin`

+The -DKEYMAP_IT parameter specifies the keyboard layout mapping, replace the last two letters (IT) with the country code you want to compile.
+The currently available countries are DE (Germany), FR (France, QZERTY), IT (Italy), UK (United Kingdom) and US (United States).

+The compiler generates a file named vt100.binary that can be written to the EEPROM using a stand alone programmer.

+**In-circuit programming**

+The firmware can also be written to the EEPROM using a Prop-Plug serial adapter connected to the board using the programming header as illustrated on the picture above
+(be sure to connect the cables properly, the leftmost pin marked 3.3v is not used with the Prop-Plug adapter).

+Download the [Propeller Loader](https://www.maccasoft.com/downloads/) tool, connect the adapter to a USB port and issue the following command:

+`propeller-load -p /dev/ttyUSB0 -e -r vt100.binary`

+The -p parameter specifies the serial port assigned to the Prop-Plug adapter in the notation used by the operating system (/dev/ttyUSBx for Linux, COMxx for Windows).

+After programming the board is reset and the new firmware immediately usable.

 ### Terminal ANSI Codes

 The following escape sequences can be used to control the terminal behaviour